Equivariant Floer cohomology for contactomorphisms of quotient spaces: Tying up loose ends

 We prove the assertion: \begin{lemma} If $\mathrm{SH}_{\mathrm{eq}}(W)\neq 0$, the unit $1$ does not lie in the image of: for any negative Reeb flow $R_{-\epsilon t}$. \end{lemma} \begin{proof} This is related to the results of \cite{ritter-jtopol-2013, ritter_negative_line_bundles, cant-hedicke-kilgore-arXiv-2023, cant-arXiv-2024, djordjevic-uljarevic-zhang-arXiv-2025} on non-existence of eternal classes in the symplectic cohomology of Liouville manifolds.

-Let us fix an equivariant Morse--Borel datum $X$ on $W$ as in \S\ref{sec:equiv-pseud}, and consider the chain complexes: \begin{itemize} \item $\mathrm{CM}_{\mathrm{eq}}(X)$, \item $\mathrm{CM}_{\mathrm{neq}}(X)=\mathrm{CM}_{\mathrm{eq}}(X)\otimes_{\mathbf{k}[[x]]}\mathbf{k}$ (\emph{the non-equivariant quotient}). \end{itemize} Since $\mathrm{HM}_{\mathrm{eq}}(X)$ is a finitely generated $\mathbf{k}[[x]]$-module, it decomposes into a free summand and a torsion summand (by classification of modules over a principal ideal domain).
-Thus it makes sense to speak of the \emph{free part} of the unit element $1$. \begin{claim} The free part of the unit element cannot be written as $x a$ for any element $a$ in the free summand. \end{claim} \begin{proof}[Proof of Claim \ref{subclaim:free-part}] This follows from a similar argument to the one used in the localization statement \S\ref{sec:proof-prop-not-torsion}; one can reduce the general case to the case $W=\mathrm{pt}$, by ``localizing'' at a local minimum $q_{0}$ on the fixed point submanifold.
-Here we need to again appeal to the fact that the characteristic of the coefficient field $\mathbf{k}$ matches the order of the prime cyclic group $G$, to conclude that the free part of the unit cannot be written as $xa$ for any element $a$ in the free summand of $\mathrm{HM}^{*}_{\mathrm{eq}}(\mathrm{pt})$, since in this case:
+Let us fix an equivariant Morse--Borel datum $X$ on $W$ as in \S\ref{sec:equiv-pseud}, and consider the chain complexes: \begin{itemize} \item $\mathrm{CM}_{\mathrm{eq}}(X)$, \item $\mathrm{CM}_{\mathrm{neq}}(X)=\mathrm{CM}_{\mathrm{eq}}(X)\otimes_{\mathbf{k}[[x]]}\mathbf{k}$ (\emph{the non-equivariant quotient}). \end{itemize} Since $\mathrm{HM}_{\mathrm{eq}}(X)$ is a finitely generated $\mathbf{k}[[x]]$-module, it fits into a canonical short exact sequence $0\to T\to \mathrm{HM}_{\mathrm{eq}}(X)\to F\to 0$, where $T$ is a torsion $\mathbf{k}[[x]]$-module and $F$ is a free $\mathbf{k}[[x]]$-module (by classification of modules over a principal ideal domain). \begin{claim} The projection of the unit element to the free quotient $F$ cannot be written as $x a$ for any element $a$. \end{claim} \begin{proof}[Proof of Claim \ref{subclaim:free-quot}] This follows from a similar argument to the one used in the localization statement \S\ref{sec:proof-prop-not-torsion}; one can reduce the general case to the case $W=\mathrm{pt}$, by ``localizing'' at a local minimum $q_{0}$ on the fixed point submanifold.
+Here we need to again appeal to the fact that the characteristic of the coefficient field $\mathbf{k}$ matches the order of the prime cyclic group $G$, to conclude that the projection of the unit to the free quotient cannot be written as $xa$, since in this case:

 where $\theta$ is an element of degree $1$ (here we assume that $p\ge 3$, for simplicity, the result is similar and easier in the case $p=2$). \end{proof}